groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Database/DatabaseStructure/Index.rst

 reason.

-There are no way such tables can be managed via the TYPO3 CMS backend unless a specific modules provides a form of access to it.
+There are no way such tables can be managed via the TYPO3 CMS backend unless a specific module provides a form of access to it.
 For example, the **SYSTEM > Log** module provides an interface to browse records from the "sys\_log" table.